Chiaohsinch/Who-s-at-Risk-A-Data-Driven-Look-Into-Diabetes-Indicators/README.md

-# Who-s-at-Risk-A-Data-Driven-Look-Into-Diabetes-Indicators
+# 🧠 Who's at Risk?
+A Data-Driven Look Into Diabetes Indicators

-# 🧠 Diabetes Risk Profiling Dashboard
+A visual analytics project built with **Power BI**, **Excel**, and **Python**, exploring how key health indicators relate to diabetes risk levels.

-A visual analytics project using Power BI to explore how key health indicators relate to diabetes risk levels.
-This dashboard identifies trends and patterns across different BMI categories, age groups, and health metrics to better understand which factors most influence diabetes risk.
+The dashboard identifies trends and patterns across different BMI categories, age groups, and biometric metrics to better understand which factors most influence diabetes risk.

 ![Dashboard Preview](Project02.pdf)